ClickBeights/SnakePit/Owning The Network With Scapy/README.md

 ## Sniffing Clear Text Credentials

-The second script on the list <b>2.Mail_Sniffer.py</b> clear text email and password if the user/pass fields match the ones we defined in the script.
+The second script on the list <b>2.Mail_Sniffer.py</b> steals clear text email and password if:
+1. The user/pass fields match the ones we defined in the script.
+2. The protocol to sniff credentials on is defined in the scirpt.
+3. The protocol is not encrypted (Clear-Text).

 Furthermore, it shows how 1 module can save us many lines as this script also sniffs the network, but without the decoding overhead.